Angi Aymond

 I loved Jesus.
 I taught about the love of Jesus.
 I sang about the love of Jesus.

-But a slow drip of shame followed me.
-Until I finally shattered.
+But a slow drip of shame followed me until I finally shattered.
 And my shatter led to my surrender.
 A full surrender of my greatest regrets and my painful past.
 Guilt that belonged to me, and shame that didn’t.
 A surrender of my scars.
 A willingness to let others see the worst.
 The hardest.

 For years, I struggled to stay ahead of my scars.
 To maintain an image.
 Convincing myself I was protecting my image for the sake of my witness.
-But the only image God was interested in maintaining was His image in me.
+But the only image God was interested in preserving was His image in me.

 And if I was going to reflect His image to others, my own image had to shatter.

 You may know that Kintsugi is the Japanese art of repairing — restoring — broken pottery by mending the broken areas with lacquer mixed with gold.
-It’s the art of embracing the damage.
-Highlighting, not hiding the scars.
+It’s the art of embracing the damage — highlighting, not hiding the scars.

 Just what God did with me.
 Within me.